How To Evaluate Cosmetic Otoplasty

-1. There are 3 general lengths/styles: short/military, medium/standard, long/show.
+1. There are 3 general lengths/styles: short/military (or vintage), medium/standard, long/show.
 They are somewhat subjective, and there are variations like “medium show”, “long show” etc..
-There is no arbitrary length for what these lengths will be in an adult dog, and breed standards are often open to interpretation, current conformation trends, surgeon’s observation, etc. What could appear as a medium/standard length on a 27.5 inch 80 lb male may look as a long/show crop on a 26.5 inch more slender female.
-An experienced cosmetic veterinary surgeon will be able to suggest which one will suit the dog, the purpose, and the cartilage – while understanding that how the pup will mature is not fully predictable.
+There is no exact length for what these lengths will be in an adult dog, and breed standards are often open to interpretation, current conformation trends, surgeon’s observation, etc. What could appear as a medium/standard length on a 27.5 inch 80 lb male may look as a long/show crop on a 26.5 inch more slender female.
+An experienced cosmetic veterinary surgeon will be able to suggest which style will suit the dog, the purpose, and the cartilage – while understanding that how the pup will mature is not fully predictable.
 Purpose of the dog is also important.
 A companion or working dog may not need a long show crop unless they also compete in conformation and have excellent cartilage – it can take a very long time to stand.
 Thin cartilage, heavy leather of the ear, and weak or “rosebud” bases have a higher chance of not standing.
-Puppy cartilage is not predictable, and sometimes it matures in the ways we don’t expect – stronger or weaker.
+Puppy cartilage is not fully predictable, and sometimes it matures in the ways we don’t expect – stronger or weaker.
 An experienced Doctor will discuss the findings and risks with you prior to scheduling the surgery.
 It also helps to evaluate a few generations of predecessors, as cartilage quality is genetic.
-I love pictures of the dog’s parents, and even more generations if possible.
-There is no nutritional supplement, voodoo or magic.
+There is no proven nutritional supplement, voodoo or magic.
 Whether the ears stand depends on genetics and your diligence in posting and managing potential road blocks like infections, sensitivities, etc. Style also plays a role.
 Improperly cropped, thick and heavy ears can fall even if they are short, due to the mass created by bulk.